-The short answer, yes!
-It's 100% possible to get rid of Japanese knotweed from your property permanently but DIY methods are not the way to do it.
+It is sometimes possible to get rid of Japanese knotweed once and for all, but DIY methods are not the way to do it.
 We've heard stories of people tackling their Japanese knotweed problems with all kinds of home remedies including bleach and salt - none of which have done a good enough job to get rid of the troublesome weed for good.

 Speak to the Professionals

 With Japanese knotweed treatment, you can't afford to mess around.
-As we've mentioned, there are a whole host of reasons why Japanese knotweed needs to be eradicated completely and permanently.
-Not only can it cause structural damage it can also make selling your home incredibly difficult.
+As we've mentioned, there are a whole host of reasons why Japanese knotweed needs to be dealt with properly.
+Not only can it cause structural damage, it can also make selling your home incredibly difficult.

 Here at Taylor Total Weed Control, we offer comprehensive Japanese knotweed treatment packages that begin with a FREE consultation.
 Our technicians will visit the site and carry out an assessment of your Japanese knotweed problem.